Home >

 (Ayodhya Mahatmyam - 6)

-Lord Rama bestowing higher abodes to the residents of Ayodhya: When the time of departure of Sri Rama came, he went to Swargadwara.
+• When the time of departure of Sri Rama came, he went to Swargadwara.
 The residents of Ayodhya as well as the vanaras and rakshasas devoted to him followed him.
 He gave up his body there and returned to the abode of Lord Vishnu.
 Thereafter, as Lord Vishnu Sri Rama told Brahmadeva to bestow higher Lokas to the residents of Ayodhya since they are devoted to him.
 Brahmadeva told that he will bestow them Santanika Loka.
-Thereafter Brahmadeva took them to
+When Lord Brahma said this, the waters of the Gopratara Tirtha reached Sarayu.
+The residents gave up their bodies there and attained the higher Loka.

 • Holy Bath: Karthika